-So how have you been equipped by your Augsburg education to hear and follow this call to live Yes lives and what might they look like?
-I want to posit three theses about our Yes lives - theses that reflect paths forward meant not to tell us what to do but to encourage us to live with imagination and courage and resolve in the tensions between Yes and No.
+So how are we equipped by a liberal arts education to live Yes lives and what might they look like?
+Here at Augsburg we have sought to learn alongside you how to think critically and imaginatively; to act with resolve and courage and humility; and to care deeply for the world and the neighbor.
+We have aspired to teach you to live liberal arts lives.
+I want to posit three claims about our liberal arts lives, our Yes lives - claims that reflect paths forward - paths for which you are now equipped - paths that encourage us to live with imagination and courage and resolve in the tensions between Yes and No.

-First, we are called to recognize common needs and aspirations.
+First, our yes lives recognize common needs and aspirations.